Wallace Worsley

 Worsley and cameraman Robert Newhard during making of The Hunchback of Notre Dame.

 Wallace Ashley Worsley (December 8, 1878 – March 26, 1944) was an American stage actor who became a film actor and film director during the silent era.
 Over the course of his career, Worsley directed 29 films and acted in 7.
 He directed several movies starring Lon Chaney Sr., and his professional relationship with the actor was the best Chaney had, second to his partnership with Tod Browning.

 The Hunchback of Notre Dame (1923) is one of his better-known works, along with The Penalty (1920).
 Worsley's 1922 horror film A Blind Bargain with Chaney is one of the more sought after lost films.

 Acting

 In April 1901, Worsely appeared at the Empire Theatre (41st Street) as Lt.
 Earl of Hunstanton in a revival of Leo Trevor's comedy Brother Officers.
 It ran for eight performances.
 He followed this immediately with Diplomacy, which ran for about six weeks.
 Between 1903 and 1915, Worsley was in nine more plays, most of them short-lived.
-One play which was particularly successful was Philip Bartholomae Over Night (1911) in which Worsley portrayed Al Rivers.
+One play which was particularly successful was Philip Bartholomae's Over Night (1911) in which Worsley portrayed Al Rivers.

 In 1916, Worsley left Broadway for Hollywood and acted for two years, then he started directing.